tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __If you get an error message stating "Error when adjusting data!",__
 1. In our experience, this occurs mostly when the ImageJ updates its software.
 It is most often solved by uninstalling and reinstalling Fiji.
 You could also try the ImageJ updater, but it doesn't always work.
 2. It could be that one of your classifier.model files got corrupted, and needs to be remade.

+__My roi_counts.csv looks like it has repetitive data, or it looks like it is full of error messages__
+1. Close all ImageJ windows except for the task bar.
+This can be from running ACCT and stopping the program midway through, then rerunning.
+It can also be from just rerunning the program.
+The issue is due to the Results and Summary windows remaining open, which get added to the csv file again when the program generates it.